RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_protobuf_function.md

   packet_send_ip: 127.0.0.1                   #The ip address which the lidar packets will be send to
 ```

-We want to receive packets and we only need to focus on one things, *point_cloud_recv_port*.
+We want to receive packets so we only need to focus on one things, *point_cloud_recv_port*.
 You must make sure they are same as the *point_cloud_send_port*  set in the sender.